pdidev/pdi/CONTRIBUTING.md

 ```bash
 cmake --build .build --target PDI
 ```

+Under the `Devel` profile the superbuild is off by default, so there is no such target and no inner build tree: the distribution is one plain project and `cmake --build .build` builds all of it.

 Dependencies are declared with `sbuild_add_dependency(<name> AUTO|SYSTEM|EMBEDDED ...)`: they are
 either found on the system or built from `vendor/`.